Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 Transgender performer Bülent Ersoy has long been a fixture in Turkey's entertainment industry

-The statements were made after negative comments on social media on the birth of his latest grandchild but were nevertheless kept vague, possibly deliberately so.
+The statements were made after negative comments on social media on the birth of his latest grandchild.
+Soon thereafter, Erdogan announced that he would table a law before parliament to limit and possibly even ban social media in Turkey.
+That law will now be discussed in parliament by the end of July.

 After the cancellation of the If Only series and in reaction to Erdogan's rhetoric, the hashtag #Netfliximedokunma (translating to "Don't touch my Netflix") trended in Turkey for several days.
 Multiple users pointed out that Netflix is a private, subscription-based service that no one has to watch if they don't wish to.